logux/docs/3-concepts/5-subscription.md

 This hook automatically tracks all subscriptions and doesn’t subscribe to channel if another component already subscribed to the same channel.

 `useSubscription` doesn’t return the data from the server.
-It just dispatch subscribe/unsubscribe actions and track loading.
-Subscription ask server to send you Redux actions.
-You should process this actions with reducers and put data from actions to the store (see Redux docs).
+It just dispatches subscribe/unsubscribe actions and track loading.
+Subscription asks the server to send you Redux actions.
+You should process these actions with reducers and put data from actions to the store (see Redux docs).

 ```js
 export default function usersReducer (state = [], action) {